 The CaGBC launched a Zero Carbon Buildings Initiative in 2016 to champion the move to lower-carbon commercial, institutional and high-rise residential buildings in support of Canada’s efforts to reduce GHG emissions by 30 per cent by 2030.

-To develop the framework, the CaGBC consulted with approximately 50 individuals representing 40 organizations in the building sector.
+The first stage of this work involved consultation with approximately 50 individuals representing 40 organizations in the building sector to develop a Zero Carbon Buildings Framework.
 The Framework facilitates broad participation across a range of building types and sizes, provides a clear definition for zero carbon buildings, and establishes five key components for the evaluation of building carbon footprints that are detailed below.

 - A greenhouse gas intensity metric for assessing a building’s emissions,